RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 Start a specific service:

-The following command starts the `solr` service in the detached mode
+The following command starts the `solr` service in the detached mode (in the background)

 ```bash
 $ docker-compose up --no-deps -d solr